-The Company will be required to expend significant funds in order to advance the development of its product candidates.
 The continuation of our business as a going concern is dependent upon raising additional capital and eventually attaining and maintaining profitable operations.
-As of June 30, 2023, there is substantial doubt about the Company's ability to continue as a going concern for the next 12 months from the date of issuance of these financial statements.
+As of September 30, 2023, there is substantial doubt about the Company's ability to continue as a going concern for the next 12 months from the date of issuance of these financial statements.
 The financial statements included in this Quarterly Report on Form 10-Q do not include any adjustments that might be necessary should operations discontinue.